Gaynor at a Glance

 The Gaynor Difference: Unlocking Each Student’s Potential

 Gaynor realizes that every child is unique and each child learns in a different way.
-For this reason, we develop an individualized educational program with multi-sensory techniques that fits the learning style of each and every child and is paced at his/her level.
+For this reason, we develop an individualized educational program with multi-sensory techniques that fits the learning style of each and every child and is paced at their level.

 We have a team of specialists who provide support for our students.
 When needed, Gaynor specialists join a child in class, work with them one-on-one, or in small group instruction.
 Our team-based approach allows specialists and expert faculty to collaborate, ensuring each child’s needs are met.
 Gaynor specialists include:

-- Speech/Language
+• Speech/Language

-- Reading
+• Reading

-- Math
+• Math

-- Occupational Therapy
+• Occupational Therapy

 Academics